He Who Follows Me

 I sit here and write these words.
 It is late and the moon has risen full in the sky.
 Helen is standing by the window looking out.

-March 3, Still Later.
+March 3, Still Later

-The man down in the street, whomever he was, left after about ten minutes.
-He has given us quite a fright.
-If I had felt any doubts as to whether we should leave this place they have all been dispelled now.
+The man down in the street, whoever he was, left after about ten minutes.
+He gave us quite a fright.
+If I had felt any doubts as to whether we should leave this place they’ve all been dispelled now.
 I don’t know what to believe.
+Helen has just gone to bed.
+I think I’ll do the same.

 March 4, 1938.